Art & Process (MA) (Taught)

 Lecturing staff includes contemporary practitioners: Ailbhe Ní Bhriain, Colin Crotty, Sarah Kelleher, Lucy Dawe-Lane and UCC’s Lewis Glucksman Gallery curatorial team.

-- MA in Art & Process operates a rolling closing date, the date published above is the regular closing date after which offers are made to successful applicants.
-Late applications will continue to be accepted up until 14th December for course commencing 28th January 2019.
-All applicants will be invited to interview.
+- MA in Art & Process operates a rolling application process.
+Late applications will continue to be accepted up until noon on January 4th for course commencing 25th January 2021.
+Eligible applicants will be invited to interview.